 5. Too Many Low-Carb Treats

-You eat too many low-carb treats that may cause cravings.
-Going low-carb doesn't mean you can indulge low-carb pancakes, cheesecakes or muffins on a daily basis.
+Another possible reason for a weight stall is that you eat too many low-carb treats that may cause cravings.
+Going low-carb doesn't mean you can indulge in low-carb pancakes, cheesecakes or muffins on a daily basis.
 Although these may be very low in carbs (when you use stevia or Erythritol), they may still cause cravings.

 You should always treat them as occasional rewards and your diet should be based on real food (eggs, meat, leafy vegetables, cheese and some nuts).
 Also, beware of chewing gums, mints or any medications such as cough syrup and others that may contain sugar or sweeteners.
 These are common sources of hidden carbs.